What is the Real Price of a Magento Site?

 - Magento-Certified Cloud Infrastructure

 That’s not all.

-You’ll also go without Magento’s customer support team, which has received numerous accolades over the years for providing outstanding service.
+As I mentioned earlier, you’ll also go without Magento’s customer support team, which has received numerous accolades over the years for providing outstanding service.

-Without Magento’s support team, you’ll be responsible for:
+So, again, without Magento’s support team, you’ll be responsible for:

 - Resolving all of your own technical issues